Attosecond quantum optical interferometry: RESULTS

-From this analysis, we can conclude that the correlations that appear to exist between any pair of harmonic modes have a classical origin, since none are capable of violating the CSI.
-However, the absence of a CSI violation does not rule out entanglement between the field modes, as such a violation constitutes a sufficient but not a necessary condition for entanglement.
-We shall therefore approach the question of field mode entanglement from a different angle.
-In fact, the joint light-matter system evolves unitarily in the absence of an external environment, implying that a pure initial state must remain pure throughout the evolution.~Nonetheless, as shown by Eq.~\eqref{Eq:obs:after:limit}, quantum optical expectation values of the emitted harmonics are obtained from a statistical mixture.~This indicates that, upon tracing out all but the $q$-th harmonic mode, the quantum correlations with other harmonics are effectively erased.
-The remaining degree of entanglement can be quantified through the linear entropy $S_{\text{lin}}(\hat{\rho}_q) = 1 - \gamma_q$~\cite{agarwal_quantitative_2005,berrada_beam_2013}, where $\gamma_q = \Tr[\hat{\rho}_q^2]$ denotes the purity of the reduced density matrix $\hat{\rho}_q$ (see Supplementary Material~\ref{Sec:App:Lin:Entropy})
+This representation shows that the correlations observed between any pair of harmonic modes are fully compatible with those of the classically correlated mixed state $\int \dd \varepsilon \mathcal{Q}(\varepsilon_\alpha) \hat{\sigma}_{q_1}(\varepsilon_\alpha)\otimes \hat{\sigma}_{q_2}(\varepsilon_\alpha)$.
+However, this does not exclude the presence of entanglement beyond pair-wise harmonic modes, and we therefore approach the question of field mode entanglement from a different perspective.
+In fact, the joint light-matter system evolves unitarily in the absence of an external environment, implying that a pure initial state must remain pure throughout the evolution.~Nonetheless, as shown by Eqs.~\eqref{Eq:obs:after:limit} and Eq.~\eqref{Eq:2modeobs:after:limit}, quantum optical expectation values of the emitted harmonics are obtained from an effective statistical mixture once all other degrees of freedom have been traced out.~This indicates that, upon tracing out all but the $q$-th harmonic mode, the quantum correlations with the remaining modes manifest as a reduced purity of the single-mode state.